box/t3js/docs/getting-started/module.md

 ### Module Lifecycle

 Another important concept to understand is that modules have their own lifecycles.
 Modules can be started or stopped at any point in time.
-There are two methods related to the lifecycle `init()` and `destroy()`.
+There are two methods related to the lifecycle: `init()` and `destroy()`.
 When a module is started, its `init()` method is called if present;  when the module is stopped, its `destroy()` method is called if present.
 Neither method is required, but they are recommended for most modules to ensure proper initialization and cleanup.

 In the case of the credit card form validator, consider that `moduleEl` may need to be used in more than one method.
 It might make sense to make `moduleEl` a variable in the creator function so it's available to all module methods, such as: